CDCgov/cladecombiner/docs/index.md

 ## Usage

-If we have line-list data like this:
+If we have line list data like this:

 | Lineage  | Location | Date       |
 | -------- | -------- | ---------- |